eriknyquist/wikichangewatcher/README.rst

 Using bitwise AND/OR operators to create ``FilterCollection`` classes
 ---------------------------------------------------------------------

-Instead of creating FilterCollection class directly, you can  instead use bitwise AND ``&`` and bitwise OR ``|`` to combine filter objects.
+Instead of creating FilterCollection classes directly, you can instead use bitwise AND ``&`` and bitwise OR ``|`` to combine filter objects.

 For example, this code uses the bitwise OR operator to create a filter that matches any